-Obesity is a serious, progressive, and chronic disease with far-reaching consequences – it is associated with >200 complications, including type 2 diabetes and cardiovascular disease.1 Almost 1 billion people worldwide are currently affected by obesity and that number is predicted to rise to nearly 2 billion by 2035.
-2
+Obesity is a serious, progressive, and chronic disease with far-reaching consequences – it is associated with >200 complications, including type 2 diabetes and cardiovascular disease.1 Nearly 1 billion people worldwide live with obesity – that’s 1 in 7 people.
+That number is predicted to rise to nearly 1.9 billion by 2035.2

 As leaders within the science of obesity, Novo Nordisk established the Transformational Prevention Unit (TPU) to tackle one of the world’s foremost health challenges and drive change within obesity prevention.

-The Transformational Prevention Unit (TPU) is a pioneering scientific and business innovation unit that will deliver science-first, empowering, and scalable commercial solutions that predict and pre-empt obesity and its consequences through innovative partnerships.
-These solutions intend to push the boundaries of what is possible with drugs, genomics, microbiome, digital health, and behavioral science.
+These solutions intend to push the boundaries of what is possible with medicines, genomics, microbiome, digital health, and behavioral science.

 By leveraging our deep knowledge of the science of obesity, the TPU will identify people at high-risk for developing obesity and its consequences and aim to deliver targeted interventions to stop them from developing obesity in the first place.
 This has the potential to reduce the number of new cases of obesity amongst people at high-risk and prolong the duration of time people live without obesity.

-The TPU is a pioneering unit within Novo Nordisk that has been created with high autonomy to push boundaries and encourage agility and speed.
-It spans across the Research & Early Development (R&ED) and Commercial organizations and is guided by an internal board.
+The TPU is a pioneering scientific and business unit within Novo Nordisk that has been created with high autonomy to push boundaries and encourage agility and speed.
+It spans across the Research & Early Development (R&ED) and Commercial Strategy & Corporate Affairs (CSCA) organizations and is guided by an internal board.

 The TPU is comprised of a global team of interdisciplinary experts ranging from drug R&D, human biology, data science, behavioural psychology, public health, digital technologies, marketing, and communications.